 The 15 and 30 credit hour Pathways below represent a sample of courses that may be taken by a typical full-time, first year college student.
 Additional specific Pathways can be created between the LEA and IHE to address student needs.
 CCP students may select from courses that are not part of the 15 and 30 credit hour Pathways and are not required to attend Kent State University full time.
 They are limited to no more than 18 credit hours per semester and no more than 30 credit hours total per academic year.
-Students should refer to the Kent State University Roadmaps available online at: http://solutions.kent.edu/GPS/ROADMAP/browse/ug/all as a guide to the Kent CORE and additional required courses for a specific major or degree program of interest to them.
+Students should refer to the Kent State University Roadmaps available online at: catalog.kent.edu as a guide to the Kent CORE and additional required courses for a specific major or degree program of interest to them.